 Our homes, business, and public buildings all circulate air, which can range in quality from excellent to poor based on a myriad of factors.
 This is known as indoor air quality.
 Indoor air quality (IAQ) refers to the air quality within and around buildings and structures, especially as it relates to the health and comfort of occupants.
 At its best, indoor air quality is something none of us really notice.
 At its poorest, indoor air quality can cause a number of problems for our properties and the health of those within them.
-Scott Meier, who specializes in ac repairs in Las Vegas says making an effort to keep our indoor air cleaner can increase our chances of better health.

 In this guide, our experts at 1-800-anytyme have put together a comprehensive overview of indoor air quality — its history, causes, and related health concerns.
 We’ve also compiled a list of steps you can take to ensure that your indoor air quality is as pristine as possible.
 Many of these steps may require professional servicing, which we are proud to provide to homes and businesses across the greater San Diego, CA region.
 Read on to learn more about indoor air quality and our services here at 1-800-anytyme, and contact our professionals today!